chaumanfung/webinar/README.md

 # Exploring and analysing open transport data
 # (with a focus on SCOOT data and bike share data)

+# Video of the webinar can be found here: https://ubdc.ac.uk/training2021#OpenTransportData

 This repository contains the materials used in the UBDC webinar on the 28th April 2021: <br>
 1. webinar.pdf (presentation)
 2. openData.R (R script containing the examples of obtaining data)